-Bingo Caller Pro for Mac is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Bingo Caller Pro for Mac is compatible with Mavericks (10.9) and higher.

-Bingo Caller Pro provides a complete bingo experience for users wanting more features than those provided by Bingo Caller.
+Bingo Caller Pro provides a complete 75 number bingo experience for users wanting more features than those provided by Bingo Caller.
 Bingo Caller Pro, $20 shareware, can be tried in Demo Mode for ten minutes after each launch without registration.
-Bingo Caller Pro is available for both Mac and Win 7 computers.

-If you use a Mac running Lion (10.7.xx) or Mountain Lion (10.8.xx) and prefer that numbers be called in another language, you might want to try a voice in that language.
+If you use a Mac and prefer that numbers be called in another language, you might want to try a voice in that language.
 For example, you could go to System Preferences > Speech > Text to Speech > System Voice > Customize, download Javier (Spanish - Mexico) and select that system voice to hear called numbers in Spanish.
 New voices are free.

-When you open Bingo Caller Pro, you see the window below which is suitable for a display with 800 x 600 pixel resolution.
-Bingo Caller Pro can be used with a projector and an audio system for a large gathering or just used on a Mac or Win 7 computer for personal use.
-Although Bingo Caller Pro can be used on a Mac with OS 10.4 or later, the voices included with Leopard and later are much better.
+When you open Bingo Caller Pro, you see the window below.
+Bingo Caller Pro can be used with a projector and an audio system for a large gathering or just used on a Mac or Windows computer for personal use.

 Flash Board: The Flash Board displays the full range of 75 numbers in the appropriate rows of B through O with 15 numbers each.
 Until called, the numbers are displayed as large gray dots.
 After a number is called, the dot turns into a bolded and colored number.
 Below, you see the Flash Board with no numbers called; blue font color has been selected.